 Understanding Your Rights Regarding Your Data Privacy

 You have rights when it comes to your personal data.
 You have the right to know how your Aadhaar information is being used and to ensure it is handled responsibly.
-These rights are in place to give you control over your own data and ensure transparency from organisations that use it.
+These rights are in place to give you control over your own data and ensure transparency from organizations that use it.

 What Happens If Something Unexpected Occurs